MadeByMike/madebymike/_posts/2017-04-03-the-invisible-parts-of-CSS.md

 CSS properties `top`, `bottom`, `left` and `right` are used to calculate 'box offsets'.
 These properties are not two dimensional offsets but allow positioning of each edge, relative to its container’s content box.

-Positioned with overlapping offset can result in elements occupying the same space.
+Positioned elements with overlapping offsets can result in elements occupying the same space.
 A stacking context is used to resolve this.

 ### Stacking contexts